-Most new Bellevue College students whose primary intent is earning the Associate in Arts & Sciences (AAS-DTA) degree are required to take a First-Year Seminar (FYS) course in their first two quarters at BC.
-It is strongly recommended to take an FYS course in the first quarter because these classes are a great introduction to college and a proven method to boost student success.
+Most new Bellevue College students whose primary intent is earning the Associate in Arts & Sciences (AAS-DTA) degree are required to take a First-Year Seminar (FYS) course.
+It is expected that students will take an FYS course in their first quarter because these classes are a great introduction to college and a proven method to boost student success.
 They also help students get more out of their college experience.
 Students in FYS courses:

 - Reflect on their strengths, interests, and background, as well as on how they will connect with the BC community.